I offer private instruction online.

-Research shows that students who receive tutoring earn higher grades and are more apt to excel in their studies.
+Research shows that students who receive private instruction earn higher grades and are more apt to excel in their studies.

 Students thrive when supported in a one-on-one mentoring environment.

-Reading, writing, and critical thinking skills are essential tools not only for high school and college, but for a lifetime.
-These skills lay the foundations for a full and fulfilling academic, work, and home life.
+- Reading, Writing, and Critical Thinking skills are essential tools, not only for high school and college, but for a lifetime.

 Effective Study Skills